sibirbil/marsopt/README.md

 pip install marsopt
 ```

 ---

 ## Getting Started

 ### Quick Example

-Below is a simplified example of how to use `marsopt` to tune a few common hyperparameters.
+Below is a simplified example of how to use `marsopt` to tune a few common hyperparameters:

 ```python
 import numpy as np